casper-ecosystem/cep-78-enhanced-nft/docs/tutorials/getting started/transfer.md

 --secret-key [PATH_TO_SECRET_KEY] \
 --session-package-name "cep78_contract_package_CEP78" \
 --session-entry-point "mint" \
-// This is the account that will receive the newly minted CEP-78 tokens.
+// This account will receive the newly minted CEP-78 tokens.
 --session-arg "owner:key='account-hash-[HASH]'" \
-// This is the number of additional CEP-78 tokens to add to the total supply.
+// The number of additional CEP-78 tokens to add to the total supply.
 --session-arg "amount:U256='10'" \
 --payment-amount 1000000000
 ```